JavaScrivia-PT/JavaScrivia/README.md

 # Technical Difficulities
 Rendering Browser router components in testing-library/react Asynchronicity issues with the unit testing
+Managing state in this complex frontend heavy project Using the pre-existing SQL database provided problems with encrypted password length As the scope of the application grew, tracking bugs became more and more difficult

 **Model of our UI/UX idea**
 ![IMG_3885](https://user-images.githubusercontent.com/13509166/189236094-e90dcae7-d09e-4917-890a-b16f7e7db05f.jpg)